MbolotSuse/rancher-token-revoker/docs/private_repos.md

 ### HTTP Basic auth

-Note: The ssh approach is generally more secure than this approach.
-It's recommended that you use that approach.
+Since org level access generally requires a platform token, you might find it useful to use HTTPs basic authentication rather than SSH.
+This will allow you to generate one token

 This essentially requires that you provide a username/password from a user with access to the git repo.
 It's recommended that you attempt to scope these permissions.
 Some git providers will allow you to generate tokens which you can use to access these repos.
-It's recommended that if you
+It's recommended that you at minimum generate a token with limited permissions - never use a user password with this method.

 For example, github allows the creation of [Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) which allow you to grant access only to select private repos.
 In the case of github, you will need to grant at least `Read only` access to `Content` to use the PAT with this tool.

-First, generate the password/token.
+1. Generate the password/token, following the docs for your platform.

-Next, using the below yaml format, create the secret:
+2. Using the below yaml format, create the secret:

 ```yaml
 apiVersion: v1